Kristie's Story - Implementing SalonScale

 Knowing the numbers is the golden key.
 Let’s work together, support each other and just be awesome humans and lift each other up!
 I hope these quick points help you out and inspire you to make the changes you need to.
 I want YOU to make this year your best one yet with your salon business!!

-Cheers to mixing many colours ahead and being a part of the #saloscalemovement!!
+Cheers to mixing many colors ahead and being a part of the #saloscalemovement!!

 (just a girl whose salon life was forever changed by SalonScale)